uci-plrg/iotcheck/README.md

 For example, we can run

 ```
-    iotcheck/smartthings-infrastructure $ ./iotcheck.sh -d alarms
+    iotcheck/smartthings-infrastructure $ ./iotcheck.sh -d locks
 ```

-to run IoTCheck to check for conflicts between pairs in the `alarms` group.
+to run IoTCheck to check for conflicts between pairs in the `locks` group.

 We also have sub-groups for some of the groups: